paccionesawyer/ME134-Kit/Components/components.md

 ### Kit Specific

-* When attaching your LiPo Battery to the Waveshare Servo Hat make sure the red wire attaches to VIN and the Black Wire Attaches to GND.
+* When attaching your LiPo Battery to the WaveShare Servo Hat make sure the red wire attaches to VIN and the Black Wire Attaches to GND.
+* Always attach the wires of the LiPo Battery Connector to the green terminal FIRST and then attach the LiPo Battery itself.

 ### General